It's in vodka, beer and milkshakes.

 "Americans still love their bacon," said Chris Brand, spokesman for Giant Food Stores.

-Giant has had an increase
+Giant has had an increase in bacon sales, he said.

 "We're seeing a lift in our turkey bacon and Nature's Promise (the store's organic brand)," he said.